-In a landmark move towards inclusivity, the Women’s Prize Trust has confirmed that trans women will be eligible to enter the 2026 Women’s Prize for Non-Fiction.
-The decision marks a significant evolution in the prize’s eligibility criteria and reflects ongoing efforts to ensure the award is representative of all women’s voices.
+The Women's Prize Trust has announced that trans women are eligible to enter this year's 2026 Women’s Prize for Non-Fiction, ensuring the award is representative of all women’s voices.

 The Women’s Prize for Non-Fiction, launched in 2024 as a sister award to the long-established Women’s Prize for Fiction, celebrates excellence, originality, and accessibility in narrative non-fiction written by women.
 The prize is open to authors writing in English and published in the UK.

-A spokesperson for the Women’s Prize Trust stated that the updated eligibility guidelines are designed to “recognise and honour the full diversity of women’s experiences,” adding that the Trust is committed to “amplifying underrepresented voices in literature.”
+A spokesperson for the Women’s Prize Trust stated they “recognise and honour the full diversity of women’s experiences,” adding that the Trust is committed to “amplifying underrepresented voices in literature.”

 Grace Dolan-Sandrino, a prominent trans youth advocate, said: “Trans people are extraordinary, strong, intelligent, persistent and resilient.
 We have to be.
 And we will not stand for the picking and choosing of rights."